 So you’ve decided to start that business.
 Congrats.
 There are many nuances when first starting out.
-From understanding all the business lawsassociated to creating a business plan, there’s a lot of technical work to do.
-Before you get into all the technical work you’ll need to work on choosing a business name, which is arguably one of the more important brand decisions you’ll make.
+From understanding all the business laws associated to creating a business plan, there’s a lot of technical work to do.
+Before registering your business name you’ll need to work on choosing a business name, which is arguably one of the more important brand decisions you’ll make.
 It’s a fun task but also an overwhelming one.

 A system that grows with your business.

 We’re with you from Square one to whatever’s next.

 Here are the steps to take when naming a business:

 Jotting down everything that comes to mind is a good way to get those creative juices flowing.
 (Keep that Notes app open on your phone.)
 But to save yourself from going down a rabbit hole.

 To generate good ideas, zero in onexactly what the name should convey.
 What about your business is unique?
 How do you want to stand out from your competitors?
 What do you want your customers’ main takeaway about your brand to be?
 It may be helpful to do a more formal, structured brainstorming exercise.
 We like this one from Fuze Branding.

 2. Make sure the name isn’t taken